The purpose of this blog is to share comments and essays on foreign policy and current events.

 Chaudhary is a foreign policy expert specializing in U.S. counterterrorism and national security issues, U.S.-Pakistan relations, Pakistan internal politics, and regional issues in South Asia.
 She works closely with the legal community by providing expert witness testimony and briefs on asylum cases involving applicants from Pakistan.

-Her work is regularly cited and published in Foreign Policy, The Washington Post, the New York Times and she has frequently appeared on BBC News America, NPR, and Fox News, CCTV, and other outlets.
+Her work is regularly cited and published in Foreign Policy, The Washington Post, the New York Times and she has frequently appeared on CNN, BBC News America, NPR, Fox News and other outlets.
 She also writes on American socio-economic and political issues, including immigration, civic engagement, refugee resettlement, and identity politics.

 She worked at the political risk firm Eurasia Group from 2011-2013 and has twelve years of experience working in the U.S. government, most recently at the White House as Director for Pakistan and Afghanistan on the National Security Council from 2010-2011.